 Costs and Required Resources:

 The material support I will need to advance in this career path consists of networking, and saving money.
 The education needed to become a construction manager is not extremely expensive, however, the education is not free.
 Therefore, I will need to save up money and manage my finances correctly so that I can afford the best education in this field.
-I will also need to Network to further myself down this path.
+I will also need to network to further myself down this path.
 Networking will generate opportunities for getting more experience in the field of construction.

 Conclusion:

 I have already started working towards this career path, and I’ve done so at a very early age.
-Since I am already planning on working in a construction company, and I am planning on expanding my responsibilities to that construction company after college This career path seems very feasible.
+Since I am already planning on working in a construction company, and I am planning on expanding my responsibilities to that construction company after college this career path seems very feasible.
 I plan to continue to educate myself as well as finish the education that I have already started.
 I also plan to seek out more opportunities and more experiences in the construction business sector.
 I hope to talk with you more about this and learn from your experiences about how I can further prepare myself for this career path.

 Appendices: